 If you are moving between rental units, follow these recommendations from Public Health:

 - Arrange staggered move-in times to avoid groups congregating.

 - Keep a distance of two metres from your landlord, new housemates and neighbours while moving.

 - Greet your new landlord, housemates and neighbours with a wave, a bow or a nod (do not shake hands).

 - Don’t ride elevators with other tenants or neighbours while moving.

 - Move your own items when possible and avoid having your friends or family help.

 Yes.
-Moving companies are identified as an essential service by the Government of Ontario.
 Ask moving companies about the steps they are taking to maintain a healthy workplace environment during a move.

 Consider the following:

 - Talk with your current landlord about furniture storage and disposal options before you move out.